Shaun-Y/concurrent-each/README.md

 # concurrent-each

-An async map function to push tasks onto the macroqueue to prevent UI lock up while processing large volumes of data in batches.
+Async array operations to push tasks onto the macrotask queue to prevent UI lock up while processing large volumes of data in batches.

 # Install